 Throughout the summer development period, we used an agile-type design framework, pulling elements from both SCRUM and KANBAN to ensure that our prototypes were built on time and easily changeable.

-Prototype Version 1 - low fidelity
+rapid prototyping - low fidelity

 User testing results